Application

 Inverse FFT (iFFT)

-The iFFT tool reconstructs the time-domain waveform from FFT magnitude and phase data, allowing analysis with higher temporal resolution.
+The iFFT tool reconstructs the time-domain waveform (512 samples) from FFT magnitude and phase data, applying a Tukey taper to suppress Gibbs ringing and allowing analysis with higher temporal resolution.

 The window shows: